 Things to do before starting your MBA:

-With the IIM A declaring their results just 2 days ago, we now know that the official admission process has begun.
-Similarly, the other B-schools will also start their admission process for the year 2020.
-So whether you start your journey this year, or is planning for the next year, this article is for you!
+With the IIM A declaring their results a few days ago, we now know that the official admission process has begun.
+Similarly, the other B-schools will also start their admission process for the year 2022.
+So whether you start your journey this year, or planning for the next year, this article is for you!
 Read on to find out the things you need to do before starting your MBA journey.

 1. Go through the basics: